diggydude/figment/README.md

 In light of these observations, I will be focusing my efforts in the following directions:

 (1) I am permanently boycotting all Google and Facebook services, and attempting to degrade the
-    abilty of said entities to radically alter the social contract.
+    ability of said entities to radically alter the social contract.
 This goal can be achieved by eliminating revenue streams gained from tracking and profiling users and trading in private user data, essentially defunding corporations that have more money and power than they can manage responsibly.
 Towards that end, I urge everyone who reads this to install the uBlock Origin and